 Students create and implement lessons, conduct assessments, reflect on practice and collaborate with professionals and families in supervised ESL and/or bilingual settings.
 The internship schedule includes weekly seminars.

-Prerequisite: TESL 539; TESL 549 or BLBC 515; TESL 541;TESL 546 or TESL 548 or BLBC 516; TESL 551; TESL 507 or BLBC 518; admission to the program
+Prerequisite: TESL 539; TESL 549 or BLBC 515; TESL 541; TESL 548 or BLBC 516; TESL 551; TESL 507 or BLBC 518; admission to the program

 Offered: Fall, Spring.